NovaForgeCtrl/LUMS/README.md

 ---

-# Update Jobs
+# ⚙️ Update Jobs

 Administrators can create update jobs for managed clients.

 A job can contain multiple selected packages.

-The client agent retrieves pending jobs, performs the requested package operations and reports the result back to the server.
+The client agent retrieves pending jobs, performs the requested package operations and reports the result to the server.

-Overall job states:
+### Overall job states

 ```text
 pending